 Within the history of western art, the door stands for an image of both physical or metaphysical transformation.
 In Dutch genre painting of the mid-17th century, this visual fascination in the door appears to have reached its peak.
-Indeed, the interest of Dutch genre paintings appears almost obsessive.
+Indeed, the interest in Dutch genre paintings appears almost obsessive.

 As art historian Georgina Cole pointed out, "By the 1650s and 60s, doors—doorways, open doors, half-open doors, even closed doors—can be found in the paintings of each province and in the work of almost every known genre painter.
 They feature heavily in the interior paintings of artists such as Pieter Saenredam, Emmanuel de Witte, Nicolaes Maes, Jacob Ochtervelt, Pieter de Hooch and Samuel Van Hoogstraten, opening out onto streets, courtyards, and other rooms."
 Vermeer is known to have painted at least three interiors with doorways.

 Critics generally agree that so-called pictures-within-pictures found in many Dutch genre paintings of the time were meant to convey comment on the scene which takes place below.
 The interpretation of the present picture has been particularly problematic.
 The painter and art historian Lawrence Gowing supposed that the inclusion of the mask in the Cupid painting (the Cupid's left-hand foot can barely be made out) illuminates the theme with a typical reference; sleep admits a fantasy of love.